MMLabCodes/polymersimulator/docs/simulating_phas.rst

        num_poly=number_of_polymers
    )

-There are additional optional arguments, but they are not covered in this quickstart guide.
-The system will be generated with a density of 0.75 g/mL by default.

-The final system, visualised in vmd, will look similar to this:
+The final system, visualised in vmd, will look similar to this (each colour is corresponds to either a head, mainchain or tail unit):

 .. image:: images/3HB_10_poylymer_10_amorph.PNG

+There are some noticeable *floating* atoms and bonds, this is nothing to worry about and these are atoms and bonds that lie accross the periodic boudnary conditions.

 6.3 Issues with polyply starting systems
 ----------------------------------------